mylabpcb/myCPU/pages/en/mycpu/introduction.md

 </figure>

 #### Functional blocks
 The myCPU design is based on 7 functional blocks plus one Auxiliary block which include modules to provide support or connectivity.
-Each block could be composed by one or more logical modules and could be implemented using one or more physical modules.
+Each block could be composed by one or more functional modules and could be implemented using one or more physical modules.
 {: style="text-align: justify"}

 1. **Auxiliary block**